-The second step, converting the problem into qubits, at least on all proposed hardware, is more difficult.
-The local variables at a single link, when quantized, produce an infinite-dimensional Hilbert space.
-This is $L^2(G)$ for $G$ the local gauge group.
-Roughly speaking, we have a wave function of the classical group variable $g$, $\psi(g)$, which needs to be normalizable.
-For example for QCD, the infinite-dimensional Hilbert space of the $SU(3)$ group manifold at each link must be drastically reduced.
-On modern classical computers, this is solved by the illusion of the continuum with a mild 32 or 64-bit truncation of floating arithmetic approximation, but at present on proposed quantum hardware that has a limited number of qubits, this Hilbert space must be represented by a small number of qubits per lattice site.
-The problem is to invent a new microstructure for a qubit Hamiltonian operator that falls into the {\bf universality class} of the Kogut-Suskind Hamiltonian.
-At least in that sense, when we take the large volume, small lattice size limit, we should recover QCD for the low energy states near the vacuum.
+The second step, converting the problem into qubit operators, is more difficult, at least on all proposed hardware to date.
+The main difficulty comes from that the local variables on a single link, when quantized, act on an infinite-dimensional Hilbert space.
+This is the function space $L^2(G)$ on the group manifold of the local gauge group $G$.
+Roughly speaking, we have a wavefunction $\psi(g)$ of the classical group variable $g \in G$, which needs to be normalizable.
+For example, for QCD, the infinite-dimensional Hilbert space of the $SU(3)$ group manifold at each link must be drastically reduced.
+On modern classical computers, this is solved by the illusion of the continuum with a mild 32- or 64-bit truncation of floating-point arithmetic approximation.
+On the other hand, this Hilbert space must be represented by a small number of qubits per lattice site on proposed quantum hardware with a limited number of qubits at present.
+The problem is to invent a new microstructure for a qubit Hamiltonian operator that falls into the {\bf universality class} of the Kogut-Susskind Hamiltonian.
+At least in that sense, when we take the large volume and small lattice size limit, we should recover the exact QCD for the low energy states near the vacuum.